Dog behavior: Attacks

 The human-dog relationship is based on unconditional trust; however, if this trust is lost it will be difficult to reinstate.

 In the UK between 2005 and 2013, there were 17 fatal dog attacks.
 In 2007–08, there were 4,611 hospital admissions due to dog attacks, which increased to 5,221 in 2008–09.
 It was estimated in 2013 that more than 200,000 people a year are bitten by dogs in England, with the annual cost to the National Health Service of treating injuries about £3 million.
 A report published in 2014 stated there were 6,743 hospital admissions specifically caused by dog bites, a 5.8% increase from the 6,372 admissions in the previous 12 months.

 In the US between 1979 and 1996, there were more than 300 human dog bite-related fatalities.
 In the US in 2013, there were 31 dog-bite related deaths.
 Each year, more than 4.5 million people in the US are bitten by dogs and almost 1 in 5 require medical attention.
 A dog's thick fur protects it from the bite of another dog, but humans are furless and are not so protected.

 Attack training is condemned by some as promoting ferocity in dogs; a 1975 American study showed that 10% of dogs that have bitten a person received attack dog training at some point.

+Genetic basis of dog behavior

+It is well established that simple genetic architecture underlies the morphological differences in dog breeds, but the underlying genetic impact of domestic canine behavior is more commonly disputed.

+Advances in genetic research have found associations between certain behavioral traits and gene regions in domestic dogs, this shines a light on breed specific tendencies or behaviors.

+Early studies in the genetics of breed specific behaviors in the in herding dogs in the 1940s concluded that 'showing eye' and 'bark' behaviors do not follow simple Mendelian inheritance.
+Decades later the same conclusion has been reached for all studied behaviors, but the complex modes of inheritance have not been completely deciphered.
+Like human behavior, canine behavior is a result of the interactions between the protein products coded for by genes, and the environment in which the organism lives.